nasa-nccs-hpda/terragpu/docs/gpu-direct-io.md

-# Experimental GPU raster I/O on Discover
+# Experimental GPU raster I/O on PRISM

 TerraGPU now has a small geospatial GPU cache reader/writer.
 It preserves CRS, affine transform, band names and nodata while allowing KvikIO to read and write